 Watch the humidity

 Taking a dog's temperature will quickly tell you if there is a serious problem.
-Dogs' temperatures should not be allowed to get over 104 degrees.
+Dogs' temperatures should not reach over 104 degrees.
 If your dog's temperature does, follow the instructions below for treating heat stroke.

 Limit exercise on hot days